 It's the same with our emotional tool-kit.
 We now worry about the small things, we don't have the variety of worries we used to have - so all our little ones seem bigger - and we are unsure how to use the whole process, from end-to-end, to get to a solution.

-So now, in the world of pandemic health risks, routines thrown out the window and the uncertainty of where our food/money/support/routine will take us next, our minds are kicking in big time with their own worry monsters, without the practice we once had to turn worries into challenges to overcome.
+So now, in the world of pandemic health risks, routines thrown out the window and the uncertainty of where the world will take us next, our minds are kicking in big time with their own worry monsters, without the practice we once had to turn worries into challenges to overcome.

 Throughout our lives, most of us have been told to just 'not think about it' or simply 'stop worrying', but instead, let's start actually listening to our emotions and respecting them for what they are - messages from ourselves to tell us where we need to focus and what we need to change!